Februrary 27, 2026: Columbia, SC

 Research Posters and Trainees

+All abstract submission is closed.
 Abstract submissions with consideration for a talk or award closed on January 15, 2025.
+Late-breaking abstracts closed on 2/13.

 Abstracts should consist of a brief background, objective, method, results, and conclusion.
 You will be asked to paste your abstract into a open text field.